csyhuang/csyhuang.github.io/_posts/2023/2023-03-23-quantile-transformer.md

 ![Initial distribution](/assets/img/2023-03-23/three_diff_distribution.png)

-To transform all the columns to normal distribution, first, get the rank (normalized, ranging from 0 to 1) for each `id` in each column:
+To transform all the columns to normal distribution, first, get the rank (or quantile, if rank is too expensive) for each `id` in each column:

 ```python
 df_rank = df.rank(